South West Pacific theatre of World War II: Gallery

+Australian troops at Milne Bay, New Guinea.
+The Australian army was the first to inflict defeat on the Imperial Japanese Army during World War II at the Battle of Milne Bay in August–September 1942.

+Australian cruiser Canberra (center left) protects three Allied transport ships (background and center right) unloading troops and supplies at Tulagi.

 Japanese troops load onto a warship in preparation for a Tokyo Express run sometime in 1942.

 A U.S. A-20G bomber of the 3rd Attack Group bombs a Japanese merchant ship off New Guinea during the Battle of the Bismarck Sea, March 1943.

+U.S. Army soldiers advancing behind an M4 Sherman tank on Bougainville, March 1944.

 Gen. Douglas MacArthur wades ashore during initial landings at Leyte, Philippine Islands, 20 October 1944.

 U.S.-manned Alligators transport Australian troops during the Battle of Balikpapan, Borneo, 1 July 1945.